-Heart failure is a condition that results when the heart is no longer able to effectively pump oxygen-rich blood to the rest of the body to meet the needs of the body's tissues.
+Heart failure is a condition that results when the heart is no longer able to effectively pump oxygen-rich blood to the rest of the body to meet the needs of the body's tissues and organs.

 Parents and caregivers, as well as older children with heart failure, must learn to:

 - Monitor and manage care of heart failure in the home setting.